bio-ontology-research-group/Onto2Graph/README.md

 	3.1.
 ELK: Elk reasoner is the default option.
 	3.2.
 HERMIT.
 	3.3.
 STRUCTURAL_REASONER.
-4. -f: This is an optional paramenter and it should contain once of the different formatters that have included in the tool:
+4. -f: This is an optional parameter and it should contain once of the different formatters that have included in the tool:
 	4.1 RDFXML.
 	4.2 GRAPHVIZ [DEFAULT].
 	4.3 FLATFILE.
 	4.4 GRAPHML.
 	4.5 *: The "*" set that all formatters will be applied.
+5. -eq: This parameter is flag to control the equivalent classes.
+If the flag is true, then for each equivalent class a different node will be added to the graph, else if the flag is false then for each set of equivalent classes just one node will be created.
-5. -op: It is an optional parameter and it represents a list of object properties that will be added to the graph.
+6. -op: It is an optional parameter and it represents a list of object properties that will be added to the graph.
 The list o		of object properties should be formatted as array, here you can see an example: ["first_label","second_label", "third_label"].
 In order to include all object properties from the ontology given it is just needed to provide: [*] and then all object properties from the ontology will be added.

 An example of Onto2Graph execution without object properties would be: